jupyterlab/jupyterlab/docs/source/user/extensions.rst

 .. note::

-   Since JupyterLab v4, the default manager use PyPI.org as source for the available extensions and ``pip`` to install them.
+   Since JupyterLab v4, the default manager uses PyPI.org as source for the available extensions and ``pip`` to install them.

    An extension will be listed if the Python package has the classifier:
    `Framework :: Jupyter :: JupyterLab :: Extensions :: Prebuilt <https://pypi.org/search/?c=Framework+%3A%3A+Jupyter+%3A%3A+JupyterLab+%3A%3A+Extensions+%3A%3A+Prebuilt>`__
-   Moreover it is advised for extension author to provide the ``install.json`` file to specified the exact Python package name.
+   Moreover it is advised for extension author to provide the ``install.json`` file to specify the exact Python package name.

 .. warning::
-   There are no verification that the extension is compatible with the current JupyterLab version.
+   There is no check to ensure the extension is compatible with the current JupyterLab version.

 The Extension Manager is in the :ref:`left sidebar <left-sidebar>`.